clo4/lethargy/README.md

 ###### ERROR HANDLING

-**Give clear error messages.** Lucky for you, lethargy's errors are great by default.
-Just add 1 extra line!
+**Give clear error messages.** Lucky for you, lethargy's errors are extremely descriptive.

 ```python
 with lethargy.show_errors():